aalku/link-previewer/README.md

 - `headers`: Custom headers to use when making the request.
 Default headers include user-agent, Accept-Language, Access-Control-Allow-Origin, and Accept.
 - `noHeaders`: If set to true, no headers will be sent with the request.
 Defaults to false.
 - `timeout`: The request timeout in milliseconds.
 Defaults to 3000.
+# Author
+This is a fork from https://github.com/edapess/link-previewer, and me, @aalku, just extended the support for Youtube

 # Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on GitHub.